PSLE is like Life

 What I think we Parents should do

-I think as parents we should do our part too and?actively play a role to instil the?truly more important?things we want for our kids.
+I think as parents we should do our part too and?actively play a role to instill the truly more important things we want for our kids.
 There are too many things I can say to this, but let me just say 3 that is at the top of the list in my head.

 1. Curiosity